 Old Billingsgate Fish Market, Custom House and St Magnus the Martyr Church

 In front of you is the site of the old Billingsgate Fish Market, which existed here in the Middle Ages.
-The market moved to a new site on the Isle of Dogs in 1982 and today the building is used as a stock market.
+The market moved to a new site on the Isle of Dogs in 1982.

 To the right of it is Custom House.
 In 979, King Ethelred levied the first known customs duty in England, but it wasn't until 1275 that the first custom house was built, just east of the present site.
 Since then, Custom House has been responsible for collecting taxes on all goods imported into London.

 The church you passed is St Magnus the Martyr church.
 This church was founded around 1067 and stood at the foot of the old London Bridge.
 (In the churchyard lie some of the old stones from the bridge. ) As such, it was an important meeting place in medieval times.
 The original church burnt down during the Great Fire and was re-built by Wren in 1676.
 In the grounds there is a piece of a Roman pier, which was part of a nearby wharf.